 All in all, the Galaxy S20 FE makes few concessions to reach its lower price point, offering the same level of quality and performance you'd expect from a modern Samsung device.
 It's a fantastic value, priced hundreds below Samsung's other flagship devices, and even with the Galaxy S21 out for only $100 more, the S20 FE offers a better value and a bigger screen for less.

-The six colors also give you some vibrant style, which you can take even further with the Best Galaxy S20 FE cases for a Samsung experience that's bold and unique, inside and out.
-While the S21 FE might be on the horizon, the S20 FE remains one of the better smartphone deals from Samsung.
+The six colors also give you some vibrant style, which you can take even further with the best Galaxy S20 FE cases for a Samsung experience that's bold and unique, inside and out.
+So while the S21 FE might be on the horizon, the S20 FE remains one of the better smartphone deals from Samsung.

 This article was originally published in October 2020.
 It was updated in June 2021 with the following changes.